-Launching and expanding a small business is expensive, and there are several financial routes you can take to secure funding.
-For many small business owners, government grants are a desirable option.
-Several grants are provided by federal, state, and local governments to help small businesses launch, grow, and develop their companies.
-Learn what the best government grants in 2020 are, how to apply and five tips to help your business get one.
+Launching or expanding a small business can be expensive, and you can take several financial routes to secure funding.
+For many small business owners, government grants are desirable.
+Federal, state and local governments offer various grants to help small businesses launch, grow and develop.
+We’ll explore the best government grants, explain how to apply and share tips to help your business secure grant funding.

-A small business grant is essentially free money given to a small business owner to help them launch, develop or expand their organization.
-Grants, unlike a loan, do not have to be paid back, but they often come with restrictions on how the money can be spent.
+A small business grant is essentially free money given to entrepreneurs or small business owners to help them start a business or expand their organization.
+Unlike loans, you don’t have to pay grants back.
+However, they often come with restrictions on how you can spend the money.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.